Motion Functions

 $axes The axes on which to wait for motion to be done and in position.

-If you want to determine the status of motion completion and in position without waiting, see the example that follows.
+If you want to see the status of motion completion and in position without waiting, use the example program that follows.

 var $isMotionDone